hsf-training/analysis-essentials/git/setup.md

 this file by hand if you know what you're doing.
 Extensive documentation can be found on the `git-config` manpage (run `man git-config`) or in the [online documentation](https://git-scm.com/docs/git-config).

+---

+### Excercises

+ 1. List the contents of your Git configuration.
+Make sure that your name and email address are set correctly.
+ 2. Git has a nice feature that can automatically correct commands if you made a typing error.
+Find out how to enable this option (and enable it if you want to).